Helperbird/website/src/pages/help/features/how-to-use-text-to-speech-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Text to speech
+featureDescription:
-featureDescription: Learn how to use Helperbird's Text to Speech feature to listen to any text on a webpage.
+  Learn how to use Helperbird's Text to Speech feature to listen to any text on a webpage.
 Whether you want to hear highlighted text, paste your own, or listen to an entire page, this guide shows you how.
 Plus, customize the voice, speed, and more to make it just right for you.
 date: 2022-04-05
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-use-the-text-to-speech-player-in-helperbird',
+      title: 'How to Use the Text to Speech player in Helperbird' },
+    {
+      tag: 'using-text-to-speech-with-highlighted-text',
+      title: 'Using Text to Speech with Highlighted Text' },
+    {
+      tag: 'using-text-to-speech-with-pasted-text',
+      title: 'Using Text to Speech with Pasted Text' },
+    {
+      tag: 'using-text-to-speech-for-all-page-text',
+      title: 'Using Text to Speech for All Page Text' },
+    {
+      tag: 'how-to-use-text-to-speech-via-the-highlight-menu-in-helperbird',
+      title: 'How to Use Text to Speech via the Highlight Menu in Helperbird' },
+    {
+      tag: 'how-to-customize-text-to-speech-settings-in-helperbird',
-  { tag: "how-to-use-the-text-to-speech-player-in-helperbird", title: "How to Use the Text to Speech player in Helperbird" }, { tag: "using-text-to-speech-with-highlighted-text", title: "Using Text to Speech with Highlighted Text" }, { tag: "using-text-to-speech-with-pasted-text", title: "Using Text to Speech with Pasted Text" }, { tag: "using-text-to-speech-for-all-page-text", title: "Using Text to Speech for All Page Text" }, { tag: "how-to-use-text-to-speech-via-the-highlight-menu-in-helperbird", title: "How to Use Text to Speech via the Highlight Menu in Helperbird" }, { tag: "how-to-customize-text-to-speech-settings-in-helperbird", title: "How to Customize Text to Speech Settings in Helperbird" }, { tag: "accessing-text-to-speech-settings", title: "Accessing Text to Speech Settings" }, { tag: "changing-voices", title: "Changing Voices" }, { tag: "adjusting-speed", title: "Adjusting Speed" }, { tag: "modifying-pitch", title: "Modifying Pitch" }, { tag: "controlling-volume", title: "Controlling Volume" }, { tag: "changing-the-players-color", title: "Changing the Player’s Color" }, { tag: "available-voice-options", title: "Available Voice Options" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+      title: 'How to Customize Text to Speech Settings in Helperbird' },
+    { tag: 'accessing-text-to-speech-settings', title: 'Accessing Text to Speech Settings' }, { tag: 'changing-voices', title: 'Changing Voices' }, { tag: 'adjusting-speed', title: 'Adjusting Speed' }, { tag: 'modifying-pitch', title: 'Modifying Pitch' }, { tag: 'controlling-volume', title: 'Controlling Volume' }, { tag: 'changing-the-players-color', title: 'Changing the Player’s Color' }, { tag: 'available-voice-options', title: 'Available Voice Options' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-use-text-to-speech-on-any-website/